ICCF announces more than $17,000 in new grants

 Community Improvement Grants for 2023 were awarded from the Iosco County Community Improvement Fund, William and Marcia Hopcroft Fund, Iosco County Health Care Initiative Fund, Iosco County Spendable Tobacco Settlement Fund, Iosco County Lakes and Rivers Fund, and Iosco County Health Care Fund.

 The next deadline for grant opportunities through ICCF is with the Youth Advisory Council grant.
 Applications are due Feb.
 1, 2024.
-The Iosco County YAC is particularly interested in funding projects and programs that address stress and mental health issues for their fellow youth and families.
-Nonprofits, schools, churches (for non-religious purposes) and government agencies interested in applying for a Youth Advisory Council grant can access the application form and criteria at www.iccf-online.org.
 Those with questions or needing assistance with the application process can contact the ICCF office at 877-354-6881.